golemfactory/golem-docs/src/pages/docs/templates/guide-template.md

 ## Tutorials and examples:

 Examples should be possible to complete in one step.
-Should focus on specific topics and all relevant topics should be simplified
+They should focus on specific topics and all relevant topics should be simplified

 Tutorials, on the other hand, can be done in steps. there might be interactions between different elements that impact the proposed solution.
 The steps can be from different areas: how to organize debugging, how to name the file, how to install a tool, and how to define a function in the code.